reach-sh/reach-lang/scripts/algorand-devnet/NOTES.md

 (The generated network stuff is committed to the repo, so you shouldn't actually have to go through this bootstrapping process.)

+You need to do this whenever you upgrade the algod version to get new protocol versions